 Download Into the Dead 2 (Free, in-app purchases)

-Well, these are our picks for the 10 best action games for Android.
+Well, these are our picks for the best action games for Android.
 But do keep in mind that a majority of the games on this list are quite resource intensive and require internet connectivity, so make sure that you run them on a smartphone with a decent hardware for the bests experience.
-What do you think of the games we’ve shortlisted as the 10 best action games?
-Did we miss any notable game that was truly worth mentioning?
-Drop the names in the comments section below.
+If you are using a older or low-powered smartphone, check out our list on best low MB games to get your gaming on.
+That’s all from us, share with us your favorite action games in the comments below.